Residential Move-In Guide

 - Closet organizers

-- Personal toiletries including toilet paper (Shower caddy and shower shoes for Moody Towers)
+- Personal toiletries including toilet paper

 - Personal decor items – posters, photos, etc. (No nails, screws or staples), only use blue painters tape or 3M Command Strips